Labour relations are governed by both the Employment Relationship Act and collective agreements.

 - as long-time residents of another EU member state for employment or work.

-The Single Permit application is lodged, depending on the purpose, by a foreigner or by a domestic or foreign employer.
+Depending on the purpose, a Single Permit application is lodged by a foreigner or by a domestic or foreign employer.
 The application is lodged at the competent administration unit (or in some cases at a Slovenian embassy abroad) using the prescribed forms.
+According to the latest amendments to the Foreigners Act, an employer is entitled to provide additional documents in the process of issuing a single permit, without needing to submit the foreigner's authorisation.
+This applies when an application for the issue or extension of a single permit is lodged by the foreigner's employer.

 The administrative unit checks the application and obtains a consent from the Employment Service of Slovenia (ESS) in a common procedure.